saratkumar17mss040/RandomQuoteMachine/Readme.md

 ### Deployment

-I will try to deploy it through surge - it's the first time !
+I will try to deploy it through github pages